nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `add student m/CS2103 i/A0123456A n/John Doe t/@johndoe e/john.doe@u.nus.edu`:
-  * Adds student with id A0123456A to module CS2103
+  * Add student with id A0123456A to module CS2103
 * `add student m/CS2100 i/A0123457A n/Amy t/@amylee e/amy@u.nus.edu`:
-  * Adds student with id A0123457A to module CS2100
+  * Add student with id A0123457A to module CS2100

 ### Edit a student's information: `edit student`